kchr/phim/README.md

 The main idea is to liberate the user from having to use web interfaces to get access to public wifi networks, of the types often found at airports, trains, buses and shopping malls.

-Additional hotspot and their metadata feature definitions can be provided through a simple plugin framework.
+Additional hotspots and their metadata feature definitions can be provided through a simple plugin framework.

 **Feature list**